sonyhome/SerialMenu/README.md

 Global variables use 232 bytes (11%) of dynamic memory, leaving 1816 bytes for local variables.
 Maximum is 2048 bytes.
 ```
 **Overhead: 662B code, 12B data**
-This result is reasonable: The singleton is made up of 2 pointers, a short and a byte (11B total).
+This result seems reasonable.
+The singleton holds 2 pointers, a short and a byte (11B total).
-Let's add the function calls needed to run the menus.
-We now are just displaying an empty menu.
+Now let's add the function calls needed to run the menus.
+The code does nothing since we still have an empty menu.
 ```C++
 #define SERIALMENU_MINIMAL_FOOTPRINT true
 #include <SerialMenu.hpp>